On June 20, 2018, legislation that will bring important changes to the Fisheries Act passed Third Reading in the House of Commons.

-Canadian environmental and conservation organizations agree the Bill goes a long way to restoring lost protections for fish and fish habitat and introducing new, modern safeguards to address 21st century realities such as increasing pollution and declining biodiversity.
+For Canadian environmental and conservation organizations, this marks a critical milestone on the road to restoring lost protections for fish and fish habitat and introducing new, modern safeguards to address 21st century realities such as increasing pollution, disruption of freshwater ecosystems and declining biodiversity.

-- a return to strong habitat protections for all fish
+- Stronger and expanded habitat protections for all fish

 What’s Next for the Fisheries Act?